Ridzz23/cse15l-lab-reports/LabReport3.md

 ![Image](case2.png)
 > Here, `grep -i` seacrches for the word "GENES" (ignoring the case) in the text file `1471-2164-4-22.txt`.
 The command finds multiple matches such as "genes" and "GENES".
 The complete output from the command is shown in the image above.

 **Resources Used** : I have used the command `man grep` to view all the possible options offered by grep and understand them.
-Further to understand how to write these commands I have used the following website : https://www.gnu.org/software/grep/manual/grep.html
+Further to understand how to write these commands I have used the following website : [Grep Manual](https://www.gnu.org/software/grep/manual/grep.html)